FloraMillhouse/EXCO-CORP/README.md

 <div class="header" align="center">

 [Discord](https://discord.gg/B3PzW2s5er)

+## Contacts
+for any worries about code or anything of the sort, please contact me on one of the following:
+Telegramme: FloraMillhouse
+Discord: vermin.sound

 ## License
 Most assets are licensed under CC-BY-SA 3.0 unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 Example.